Lesson 5: Creating a Table Report

-- In the Web Action List dialog, select the *Filter action and select OK.
+- In the Web Action List dialog box, select the *Filter action and select OK.

-- In the Filter - Web Action Builder dialog, specify to apply the action to TableComp, select the Filter On cell and select CUSTOMERS_TERRITORY from the drop-down list, then select the Value cell and select MultiValueContainer. select OK to apply the settings.
+- In the Filter - Web Action Builder dialog box, specify to apply the action to TableComp, select the Filter On cell and select CUSTOMERS_TERRITORY from the drop-down list, then select the Value cell and select MultiValueContainer.
+Select OK to apply the settings.

-- Select OK in the Display Type dialog to confirm the settings.
+- Select OK in the Display Type dialog box to confirm the settings.

 - Resize the drop-down list horizontally to make sure the territory name can be displayed completely.

 In this task we will add more labels in the report, one as the report title and the other for data identification.
 We will also edit the properties of some objects to improve the report appearance.

 - Drag and drop twice from the Basic group in the Components panel to the page header panel to add two labels in it.
 Resize them and edit their text as follows:

 - Select the two labels by holding the Ctrl key on the keyboard and select Format > Bold.